projectsbyif/data-permissions-catalogue/_patterns/activity-based-permission.md

 - url: /images/activity-based-permission.svg

 advantages:
- - Retains convenience while providing some form of security
+ - Remains convenient while offering some form of securityrity

 limitations:
  - Matching sensor data to actual activity can be error prone